10 Years of Revelate Designs: A Q&A With Eric Parsons

 This is currently a very big deal that needs to be taken seriously.
 Most [US] bikepacking routes cover a lot of ground on federally owned public lands.
 If we lose the right to access those lands, we lose entire routes, or have to figure out big workarounds.
 We can’t take our public lands for granted any more.
 One only needs to look at the Trump administration’s intentions and record on public land issues to figure out it’s bad policy for bikepacking.
 Advocating for the conservation of public lands is paramount.
-A good summary of this can be found here.
 Many riders are getting into bikepacking already have backcountry skills honed from backpacking.
 However, some are really getting out there for the first time.
 We need to make sure basic ethics such as leave no trace and following rules (closures, permits, etc.) for certain areas are respected, so that we make a good name for ourselves as backcountry bikers.

 What’s the most popular product that Revelate makes?